sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/domain-of-revelation.md

 ## Structural Truth

-[SP: 0][CD: 20s]Unleash a constructor matrix attack dealing 3x600.0% ATK of Ice DMG.
+[SP 소모: 0][재사용 대기 시간: 20초]Unleash a constructor matrix attack dealing 3x600.0% ATK of Ice DMG.
 Final hit freezes enemies for 6s.
 Casting the skill boosts wielder's Total DMG by 40.0% for 7s.Herrscher of Reason equip bonus: Active skill renders enemies Analyzed for 7s and restores 180 Konstruktyom in 3s.

 ## Total Analysis